 While you are an inpatient, this health plan covers room and board based on the semiprivate room rate.
-If a private room is used, you must pay all costs that are more than the semiprivate room rate.
+At certain times, this health plan may cover a private room charge.
+PCP/Plan Approved Benefits may be provided only when Blue Cross and Blue Shield determines that a private room is medically necessary for you.
+If a private room is used but not approved in advance by Blue Cross and Blue Shield, you must pay all costs that are more than the semiprivate room rate.